 "a child with special needs will inspire you to be a special kind of person"

 Mike has been improving the lives of children and young adults for over 20 years.
-Starting his career in the foster care environment then assisting at a temporary emergency shelter for kids in crisis.
-During this time Mike has taught social skills workshops to a variety of children and young adults with ASD and developmental disabilities.
+Starting his career in the foster care environment and then assisted at a temporary emergency shelter for kids in crisis.
+During this time Mike has taught social skills workshops to a variety of children and young adults in the Jupiter area with ASD and developmental disabilities.

 Mike entered the world of ABA 2 years ago becoming a Registered Behavior Technician (RBT) and hasn't looked back.